-Owner, creator, and mad scientist of Co-Optimus, Nick spends every spare minute devoted to gaming.
+Owner, creator, and mad scientist of Co-Optimus, Nick has spent the last 10 years working on Co-Optimus.

 Co-Op gaming has been in his blood since the days of Sega Genesis playing Streets of Rage and Golden Axe.
 Of course the fond memories of the boardwalk arcade and Raiden II, Aliens vs. Predator, and Ninja Turtles didn't hurt either.

-Nick's resume includes over 6 years of gaming coverage experience, including leadership roles at many prominent gaming outlets.
+Nick has been covering video games since 2004, including leadership roles at prominent gaming outlets.
 He has created numerous websites to feed his insatiable appetite for world domination, of which, is coming along nicely.

 I have been playing games of all types my whole life.
 My first experience with video games was playing Pong at a friend's house when I was about four years old.
 Up until the last generation, I was an unapologetic Nintendo fanboy, but my love for the games themselves has expanded my horizons to enjoy all current systems.